200 (Stargate SG-1)

-"200" is the sixth episode of the science fiction television series Stargate SG-1s tenth season, and the 200th episode of the series overall.
+"200" is the sixth episode of the tenth season of the science fiction television series Stargate SG-1 and the 200th episode of the series overall.
 Unlike the more serious nature of the season's story arc, "200" is a light-hearted parody of both Stargate SG-1 and other sci-fi shows, as well as popular culture like The Wizard of Oz.

-"200" won the 2007 Constellation Award for Best Overall 2006 Science Fiction Film or Television Script, and was nominated for the 2007 Hugo Award for Best Dramatic Presentation, Short Form.
-The episode also marks the first time original SG-1 member Jack O'Neill (Richard Dean Anderson) is seen since the beginning of Season 9.
+"200" won the 2007 Constellation Award for Best Overall 2006 Science Fiction Film or Television Script and was nominated for the 2007 Hugo Award for Best Dramatic Presentation, Short Form.
+The episode also marks the first time original SG-1 member Jack O'Neill (Richard Dean Anderson) appears since the beginning of Season 9.

 The episode received a 1.9 average household rating, one of the few episodes of the season that surpassed the average rating of Stargate SG-1s previous season.
-"200" also received near-universal praise for its humor and writing.
+"200" also received praise for its humor and writing.
 Despite the strong performance of the episode, the Sci-Fi Channel announced soon after the episode's airing it would not be renewing the series for another season.

 Plot

 Martin Lloyd (Willie Garson), an extraterrestrial turned Hollywood writer, returns to Stargate Command looking for assistance from SG-1 with his script for the movie adaptation of the television show Wormhole X-Treme, based on the exploits of the Stargate Program.
 The team, especially Lt.
 Colonel Mitchell (Ben Browder), is reluctant to help.
 Mitchell is excited about his next off-world mission because it marks his 200th trip through the Stargate.
 Technical glitches prevent the team from setting off on their mission.
 General Landry (Beau Bridges) orders SG-1 to help Lloyd, as the government believes a successful science fiction film about intergalactic wormhole travel will serve as a good cover story to keep the real Stargate program a secret.

-The notes session devolves into the team members pitching their own versions of a successful sci-fi film, including a zombie invasion (from Mitchell), a previously unseen mission where O'Neill became invisible (from Carter), "tributes" to The Wizard of Oz and Farscape (from Vala), and Teal'c as a private investigator (from Teal'c himself).
+The notes session devolves into the team members pitching their own versions of a successful sci-fi film, including a zombie invasion (from Mitchell), a previously unseen mission where O'Neill became invisible (from Carter), "tributes" to The Wizard of Oz and Farscape from Vala, and Teal'c as a private investigator (from Teal'c himself).
 Also featured are a vignette of the team's mental image of a "younger and edgier" SG-1 (sparked by the studio's suggestion to replace the original Wormhole X-Treme cast), a suggested scene by Martin that turns out to be both scientifically inaccurate and highly derivative of Star Trek, a re-imagined version of the SG-1 pilot episode where all the characters are marionettes in the style of the television series Thunderbirds, and an imagined wedding that features the return of General O'Neill (Richard Dean Anderson).
 The studio decides to cancel the movie in favor of renewing the series.
 The end of the episode shifts ten years into the future, where the Wormhole X-Treme cast and crew celebrate their 200th episode, as well as renewed plans for a movie.